AKEric/skinner/README.md

 * Can import from multiple ```.sknr``` files at the same time & merge the data:  If there is same-named ```SkinChunk``` data in multiple ```.sknr``` files, the ones saved 'most recently' win the merge.
 * Can import onto any combination of mesh/joints/vert/transform selection.
 They’re all converted into mesh:vert chunks for import.
 * Robust logic tree when importing:  If the tool can't load in weights based on 1:1 'vert count/vert order' (100% matching topology), it will 'fall back' to an algorithm of your choice to do the work, referred to as the ‘Fallback Skinning Method’ (**FSM**): It can either be ‘Closest Neighbors’ (a custom algorithm designed for this system, discussed below) or a more basic ‘Closest Point’.
 Via the API (discussed below), you can even add your own custom 'closest point' function these call on.
+* Options to build missing influences (joints), parenting them into existing hierarchies with parent-matched names, or build the joint hierarchy from scratch preserving the original transformational values / attrs / rotate order.
-* Options to build missing influences (joints), and either unbind first, or append to the current skinning on import.
+* Can either set to bindpose & unbind pre-existing skinning first, or append to the current skinning (in any pose) on import (see next bullet).
 * Option to 'Import Using Pre-Deformed Shape Positions:  This allows for skinning to be loaded onto an asset that is in some deformed pose, without needing to set it to bindpose first.
 But there is an option to 'Set To Bindpose' if desired, but generally isn't needed.
 * Can import weights applying a ‘vert normal filter’ that aids in keeping ‘stretching’ verts at bay if there was overlapping mesh during export.
 * High level import logic path, regardless if you’re importing onto multiple mesh, or some vertex selection: